 If you are moving to BC from another country, you can import your wine collection into BC as part of your household goods so long as you have owned the wine for at least 6 months prior to your move.
 However, you must follow the proper procedure involving the BC Liquor Distribution Branch and Canada Customs.

 Prior to your move, you need to contact the BC Liquor Distribution Branch, Excise & Customs Special Services.
-Current contact numbers are usually on our Links page (although they change the link frequently for some reason).

 You will need to provide the LDB with a detailed breakdown of the wine (or other liquor) that you are planning to import with you.
 You need to identify the product, the bottle size, quantity and the alcohol content for each wine.
 The LDB will then complete the necessary Customs paperwork so that duties can be calculated and the wine can be released to you by Customs once it arrives in Canada.